BillyCooke/tech221_microservice_architeccture_with_docker_and_k8/microservices_architecture.md

 * Virtualisation is fully isolated OS and VM instance whereas containerisation isolated the host OS machine and containers from each other.
 So potentially greater security for containerisation.
 * Virtualisation can host multiple operating systems but containerisation runs all contianers on one OS
 * Virtualisation uses a virtual hard disk for each VM for storage but containerisation uses the local hard disk
+* C ontainerisation does not require as much CPU, memory and storage